Chandra Davis, LCPC, ATR-BC, LCPAT

 She currently co-facilitates a group for BIPOC women that focuses on the intersectionality of race, gender and intergenerational trauma.
 In 2017, she co-wrote a paper entitled, “Challenging the Myth of Black Women—A Short-term, Structured Art Experience Group: Exploring the Intersection of Race, Gender and Intergenerational Trauma,” for the Smith College Studies of Social Work Journal.

 Recently, she completed Level One training in Internal Family System (IFS) and her 200 hr Yoga Teacher certification, which she now incorporates into her practice.
-Currently, she is working towards her Somatic Experiencing Practitioner certification.

 Board-Certified Art Therapist (ATR-BC)